-The answer: Updates are in the air.
-Namely, the Gutenberg update.
-Namely PART 2, Hostwinds now offering a WordPress plugin called Visual Composer as one of our applications to tack onto your cloud server in the Hostwinds Cloud Portal.
-Let’s have a little chittie chat about both.
-We’ll start with Gutenberg.
+The answer: Updates are in the air—namely, the Gutenberg update.
+Namely PART 2, Hostwinds is now offering a WordPress plugin called Visual Composer as one of our applications to tack onto your cloud server in the Hostwinds Cloud Portal.
+Let's have a little chitty chat about both.
+We'll start with Gutenberg.

-BUT FIRST: For those who aren’t familiar with WordPress, it is a software application that makes website building sweet and simple even for those who know nothing about coding or software development.
-It’s awesome.
-It’s really easy to use.
-It (fair warning…dad joke approaching:) puts the “Press” in “IMPRESSIVE.”
+BUT FIRST: For those who aren't familiar with WordPress, it is a software application that makes website building sweet and straightforward even for those who know nothing about coding or software development.
+It's awesome.
+It's effortless to use.
+It (fair warning…dad joke approaching:) puts the "Press" in "IMPRESSIVE."
 Oh, and an important note…WORDPRESS IS FREeEEeeEEEeeEE (https://wordpress.org/download/)!
 Yay!

-This guide from the Hostwinds Knowledge Base will help you understand more about exactly what WordPress is and exactly what you can do with it:
+This guide from the Hostwinds Knowledge Base will help you understand more about precisely what WordPress is and precisely what you can do with it:

 Another guide that will help you become more comfortable using WordPress can be found at https://www.hostwinds.com/guide/wordpress-features-overview/.